Home > Research > Researchers > Eva Li

 Office Hours:

-I am a global media and cultural researcher with research interests in fandom and audiences, East and Southeast Asian popular culture, gender and sexuality, queer Asian and queer Sinophone studies, and diasporic media.
+I am a global media researcher with research interests spanning fandom and audiences, East and Southeast Asian popular culture, gender and sexuality, queer Asian and queer Sinophone studies, and diasporic media of Hongkongers.

-I am interested in understanding the interplay between media texts, audiences, producers, and the process of consumption and appropriation.
-My research investigates how power operates in everyday social interactions and through structural inequality by examining both on-screen representations and lived experiences.
-Despite the increasingly diverse gender and sexual representations in Global Asia, I am keen to study how these visual representations have (or have not) empowered audiences, influenced individual gender and sexual practices, and transformed structural inequalities.
-My methods are qualitative, ethnographic, and empirical.
+The primary focus of my research is to examine the intricate relationship between media texts, audiences, producers, and the consumption and appropriation processes.
+My research examines the dynamics of power in everyday social interactions and through structural inequalities, examining both on-screen portrayals and lived experiences.
+Despite the growing diversity in gender and sexual representations in Global Asia, I am particularly interested in studying how these visual representations have or haven't, empowered audiences, influenced individual gender and sexual practices, and transformed structural inequalities.
+My research approach is qualitative, empirical, and decolonial.

-I'm now working on my first monograph, titled The Middle Gender: Resistance against Gender Binary in Sinophone Asia, based on my award-winning dissertation.
+Currently, I am working on my first monograph, titled The Middle Gender: Resistance against Gender Binary in Sinophone Asia, which is based on my award-winning PhD research.
+The manuscript is currently under contract with Amsterdam University Press.

-I have been interviewed and have responded to media requests regarding the Chinese entertainment industry, queer media in Hong Kong, as well as the new Hong Kong migrants in the UK.
+I have been interviewed by various international media outlets on issues related to gender representation in UK reality TV, government regulations and the Chinese entertainment industry, queer media in Hong Kong, as well as the new Hong Kong migrant community in the UK.

 I'm interested in supervising PhD projects in the following areas: